Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Recently, the most significant addition to Fossil’s portfolio has been Misfit.
 The acquirement that cost $260 million had a challenging purpose.
 By integrating innovation into fashion, they’re now manufacturing smartwatches, a field dominated by the tech-mammoths of Apple and Samsung.
 Albeit the fierce competition, Fossil has justified the risk and are doing considerably well.

-How has Fossil climbed the ladder of success so rapidly when being in the watch industry for a mere couple of decades?
+But how has Fossil climbed the ladder of success so rapidly when being in the watch industry for a mere couple of decades?
 To answer the question, we need to peek into the short yet remarkable history.

 The Fossil brand was founded by a former ticket brokerage business owner Tom Kartsotis.
 The ignition for the idea came from his older brother who suggested him to import affordable fashion watches from the Far East for selling them in the US.